ChrisHIV/teaching/other_topics/politics_and_the_english_language_highlights.md

 The point is that the process is reversible.
 Modern English, especially written English, is full of bad habits which spread by imitation and which can be avoided if one is willing to take the necessary trouble."

-(I'm convinced "leverage", "harness" etc. in place of "use" is following [a contagious process](https://twitter.com/ChrisWymant/status/1082201811640086528).)
+(I'm convinced that the use of "leverage", "harness" etc. instead of "use" is following [a contagious process](https://twitter.com/ChrisWymant/status/1082201811640086528).)

 "Characteristic phrases are: _render inoperative, militate against, make contact with, be subjected to, give rise to, give grounds for, have the effect of, play a leading part (role) in, make itself felt, take effect, exhibit a tendency to, serve the purpose of,_ etc. etc.
 The keynote is the elimination of simple verbs.